 Pest Present in China Present within Australia Potential to be on pathway Potential for establishment and spread Potential for economic consequences Pest risk assessment required Aphis spiraecola Patch, 1914 [Aphididae] Apple aphid Yes (AQSIQ 2005) Yes.
 ACT, NSW, Qld, SA, Tas., Vic., WA (Plant Health Australia 2001; Poole 2010).
-Because A. spiraecola is a known vector of plum pox virus (which is absent from Australia) (Gildow 2004; CABI-EPPO 2007; Kaya et al. 2014) the potential to be on the pathway needs to be assessed.
+Because A. spiraecola is a known vector of plum pox virus (which is absent from Australia) (CABI & EPPO 2007; Gildow 2004; Kaya et al. 2014), the potential to be on the pathway needs to be assessed.
 No. Eggs are laid on smooth twigs and watersprouts.
-Adults prefer to feed on undersides of leaves, on growing shoot tips or the shoot stem although high populations can result in direct feeding on developing fruits (Beers et al. 1993).
+Adults prefer to feed on undersides of leaves, on growing shoot tips or the shoot stem although high populations can result in direct feeding on developing fruits (Beers, Hoyt & Willett 1993).
 No report of association with mature nectarine or peach fruit was found.
-Assessment not required Assessment not required No Apolygus lucorum (Meyer-Dür, 1843) Synonym: Lygocoris lucorum (Meyer-Dür, 1843) [Miridae] Green plant bug Yes (Feng and Wang 2004; AQSIQ 2006b) No records found No. Feeds on fruit of P. persica (AQSIQ 2006b).
+Assessment not required Assessment not required No Apolygus lucorum (Meyer-Dür, 1843) Synonym: Lygocoris lucorum (Meyer-Dür, 1843) [Miridae] Green plant bug Yes (AQSIQ 2006b; Feng & Wang 2004) No records found No. Feeds on fruit of P. persica (AQSIQ 2006b).
 Eggs laid in dead parts of tree branches (Pan et al. 2014).
 Adults and nymphs will be disturbed during harvest and are not likely to remain with the fruit.
-Assessment not required Assessment not required No Aspidiotus destructor Signoret, 1869 [Diaspididae] Coconut scale Yes (Watson 2005a; CABI 2014) Yes.
+Assessment not required Assessment not required No Aspidiotus destructor Signoret, 1869 [Diaspididae] Coconut scale Yes (CABI 2015; Watson 2005) Yes.
 NSW, NT, Qld, Vic., WA (Plant Health Australia 2001) Assessment not required Assessment not required Assessment not required No

-Pest Present in China Present within Australia Potential to be on pathway Potential for establishment and spread Potential for economic consequences Pest risk assessment required Aspidiotus nerii Bouché, 1833 [Diaspididae] Oleander scale Yes (Li et al.1997; CABI 2014) Yes.
+Pest Present in China Present within Australia Potential to be on pathway Potential for establishment and spread Potential for economic consequences Pest risk assessment required Aspidiotus nerii Bouché, 1833 [Diaspididae] Oleander scale Yes (CABI 2015; Li, Wang & Waterhouse 1997) Yes.
 NSW, NT, Qld, SA, Tas., Vic., WA (Plant Health Australia 2001).
-Assessment not required Assessment not required Assessment not required No Bothrogonia ferruginea (Fabricius, 1787) [Cicadellidae] Black-tipped leafhopper Yes (Li et al.1997) No records found No. Associated with P. persica (Li et al. 1997).
+Assessment not required Assessment not required Assessment not required No Bothrogonia ferruginea (Fabricius, 1787) [Cicadellidae] Black-tipped leafhopper Yes (Li, Wang & Waterhouse 1997) No records found No. Associated with P. persica (Li, Wang & Waterhouse 1997).
 Little information is available on the biology of this pest.
 Members of this family (Cicadellidae) feed on various vascular plants, usually on the leaves and stems, and secrete honeydew (Harvard Entomology 2006).
 Leafhoppers are highly mobile and would not remain on the fruit when disturbed during harvesting.
 Assessment not required Assessment not required No